Dhiraj4-alt/FSM_Traffic_Light_Verilog/README.md

 # 🚦Traffic Light Controller - Verilog

-This project simulates a simple traffic light controller for a 2-way intersection (North-South and East-West) using Verilog HDL.
-The controller switches between green, yellow, and red signals with set durations and is tested using a testbench.
+A Finite State Machine (FSM)-based traffic light controller implemented using Verilog HDL.
+The design follows a Moore FSM model for output control based on current states only.

 ---